Mortgage

 Steps to apply for a first-time homebuyer program

-4. Find a Realtor.
-Now you’re ready to find a Realtor and start shopping for a home.
-You can use any Realtor you’d like; you aren’t limited to a TSAHC-recommended Realtor.
+4. Find a realtor: Now you’re ready to find a realtor and start shopping for a home.
+You can use any realtor you’d like; you aren’t limited to a TSAHC-recommended realtor.

 loading image

-Texas operates several homebuyer programs to help low- to moderate-income families become homeowners.
-Depending on your profession, income and whether you’ve bought a home before, you may qualify for a deferred second mortgage, grants or mortgage credit certificates.
+Depending on your profession and income and whether you’ve bought a home previously, you may qualify for a deferred second mortgage, grants or mortgage credit certificates.

 Deferred second mortgage

-A deferred second mortgage can be used to cover the down payment and closing costs.
-It’s not repayable over a specific period, but rather the mortgage only has to be repaid when you sell or refinance your home.
+A deferred second mortgage can be used to cover down payment and closing costs.
+This type of loan is repayable over a specific period, but the rates and terms vary by state and program.

 Forgivable second mortgage